 In the MEPS, questions on out-of-pocket premiums were asked of all policyholders with private insurance coverage for all establishments.
-The variable OOPPREM provides the monthly out-of-pocket premium paid by the policyholder for coverage through the establishment for Panel 25 as of Round 1 and Panel 24 as of Round 3.
+The variable OOPPREM provides the monthly out-of-pocket premium paid by the policyholder as reported in the interview for coverage through the establishment in Panel 26 (Round 1), Panel 25 (Round 3), Panel 24 (Round 5), and Panel 23 (Round 7).
+These rounds extend into the 2021 calendar year.